The Opportunity for HOA Boards

 • ISA-credentialed formal reports

-• TRAQ-qualified risk documentation
+• TRAQ-qualified tree risk documentation when tree risk is in scope

 ISA Certified Arborist #WE-9985AInternational Society of Arboriculture — tree assessment, risk, and health